 Milk is a fantastic option for several reasons:

-- It adds a lot of flavour to your drink, especially if you use a full fat option
+- It adds a lot of flavor to your drink, especially if you use a full fat option

 - The milk itself contains a good amount of protein